relvaner/actor4j-core/Readme.md

 forward(ActorMessage<?> message, UUID dest)
 ```
 ### Patern matching ###
 To receive messages, pattern matching can be used with the `ActorMessageMatcher` class.
-This class was inspired by pattern matching in `Scala`.
+This class was inspired by pattern matching in `Scala` [[12](#12)].
 The message can be checked to match a tag, source, or class of the passed object (value).
 If a match is true, an action is triggered.
 This example is based on the top, except that this is expressed by the language means of the class `ActorMessageMatcher`.
 Tags serve as a simple means of communication. `ACK` would be such a tag.
 ```java
 public class MyActor extends Actor {
 	protected ActorMessageMatcher matcher;